LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/overview.md

 Once you [add a prebuilt domain](intent-builder-domains.html#add-a-prebuilt-domain), you can customize the domain as you see fit.
 If you later decide that you don't want to use your customizations, you can also [overwrite your domain](intent-builder-domains.html#overwrite-from-a-prebuilt-domain) to reflect the prebuilt domain that's offered by LivePerson.

 {: .important}
-Domains added from prebuilt domains use the [LP NLU v2 engine](intent-builder-natural-language-understanding.html#livepersons-nlu-engine).
+Domains added from prebuilt domains use the [LivePerson NLU engine](intent-builder-natural-language-understanding.html#livepersons-nlu-engine).

 #### Training